danieldeandradelopes/pokemon-api-test/README.md

 **To contribute:**

-1. `Clone` this repository
+1. Make a `fork`
-2. Create a new branch in this format `feature/feature_name`
+2. Create your updates
 3. Open `pull request`
 4. Wait approve
 5. Get a green mark (contribution) in your github profile